 When claiming a preference or incentive through subcontractor participation, Proposers must be aware that only Small Businesses (SBs), Microbusinesses (MBs), and/or Disabled Veteran Business Enterprises (DVBEs) that are certified by the Department of General Services (DGS) Office of Small Business and DVBE Services (OSDS) may be subcontracted to achieve eligibility.
 In addition, each participating SB, MB, or DVBE subcontractor must perform a commercially useful function (CUF) relevant to this solicitation.
 Proposers who intend to subcontract with SBs, MBs, and/or DVBEs are required to verify each subcontractor's certification with DGS OSDS to receive the preference and/or incentive.
-See Government Code Section 14837(d)(4) for the definition of CUF as it pertains to SBs and MBs.
-The definition of CUF as it pertains to DVBEs and its criteria are excerpted below.
+See Government Code Section 14837(d)(4) for the definition of CUF as it pertains to DVBEs and its criteria are excerpted below.

-1. CUF Definition for DVBEs
+CUF Definition for DVBEs